Belk Leadership and Vision

 John Belk dedicated himself to his community, most notably as mayor of Charlotte for four terms, from 1969 to 1977.
 Belk helped forge the beneficial collaboration between business and government that continues today, positioning Charlotte for its role as the nation's second largest banking center and one of the country's fastest growing cities.

 In the early 1990s, he established the John Montgomery Belk Scholarship at Davidson, and in 2000 made an historic gift to endow this flagship scholarship program.
 John Belk was deeply touched by the opportunity to help deserving young people attend his alma mater, and kept in contact with many of the Belk Scholars.
-He remained engaged with Davidson throughout his life.
+He remained engaged with Davidson until his death in 2007.